Sibanye-Stillwater kicks off R1.7bn fund with strategic stake in European battery Gigafactory - Miningmx

 Stillwater mine disappointment

-Sibanye-Stillwater’s financial performance in the 2021 financial year was based on strong platinumg group metal (PGM) prices.
-However, its US Stillwater mine reported PGM 2E production of 570,400 2E oz which was at the lower end of revised guidance.
+Sibanye-Stillwater’s financial performance in the 2021 financial year was based on strong platinum group metal (PGM) prices.
+However, its US Stillwater mine reported PGM 2E production of 570,400 oz which was at the lower end of revised guidance.

 For 2022, production from the mine is expected to come in at between 550,000 and 580,000 oz which is well below the 800,000 to 850,000 oz that was scoped for the mine when Sibanye-Stillwater paid $2.2bn for it in 2016.